Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 History of the Decennial Census

 Census surveys and questionnaires have changed over time and evolved to reflect modern times.
-Census Through the Decades follows the evolution of the decennial census from 1790 forward.
+U.S. Census Bureau History follows the evolution of the decennial census from 1790 forward.
 See the Genealogy tab for additional historical Census data.